hsf-training/hsf-training-ml-webpage/_episodes/06-Data_Discussion.md

 {: .language-python}

 > ## Challenge
 > Write a dictionary of plotting parameters for lep_pt_1, using 28 bins.
+We're using 28 bins here since lep_pt_1 extends to higher values than lep_pt_2.
 >
 > > ## Solution
 > >